mgutz/logxi/README.md

             log.Warn("some ")
         }

-    Error and Fatal do not have guards, they MUST always log.
+    Error and Fatal do not have guards, they always log.

 *   Conforms to a logging interface so it can be replaced.